-However, most often an injured party will be more fairly compensated with the assistance of an attorney – even after paying legal fees and expenses.
+However, most often an injured party will be more fairly compensated with the assistance of a Cleveland personal injury attorney – even after paying legal fees and expenses.
 This is especially true if you have significant medical bills.
 Your attorney has a better chance of obtaining adequate compensation and being able to negotiate with your health or auto insurance carrier to reduce subrogation claims that will be asserted.

 When injuries are significant, your attorney will work with your medical providers to ensure that the insurance company knows of any and all injuries, permanent limitations and/or permanent injuries.
 You might also be entitled to compensation from your own auto insurance carrier – something that is often overlooked by a person when settling the case on their own.

 Dealing with a sophisticated auto insurance carrier in the settlement of a personal injury claim is not something that should be taken lightly.
 Consultation with an attorney is highly recommended.
 Insurance adjusters are trained to resolve cases quickly and for small sums of money even when the accident was significant.
 Insurance companies like to settle claims quickly because oftentimes these cases are settled before the person knows the extent of their injuries.

 You May Be Entitled To Compensation – Let Us Fight For You

 Anyone who has been injured in, or had a loved one die from, a car or truck accident may be entitled to compensation in the form of medical expenses, lost wages, potential loss of future earnings, physical pain and suffering, emotional pain and suffering, loss of consortium and more.